Sukhoi Su-57: Engines

 The planned Su-57M will be equipped with a new engine from NPO Saturn in the mid-2020s under the development designation izdeliye 30 and eventually designated AL-51F-1.
-The powerplant is designed with an estimated thrust of 11 tonnes (107.9 kN, 24,300 lbf) dry and 17 tonnes (167 kN, 37,500 lbf) in afterburner.
-In addition to improved performance, reliability, and costs compared to the AL-41F1, the AL-51F-1 will also reduce the aircraft's radar and infrared signature with glass-fibre plastic IGVs and a new nozzle with serrated flaps.
+The powerplant is designed with an estimated thrust of 11 tonnes (107.9 kN, 24,250 lbf) dry and 16.5 tonnes (162 kN, 36,380 lbf) in afterburner.
+In addition to improved performance, reliability, and costs compared to the AL-41F-1, the AL-51F-1 will also reduce the aircraft's radar and infrared signature with glass-fibre plastic IGVs and a new nozzle with serrated flaps.
+The engine has experienced developmental difficulties and a sluggish test pace, and further evolutions of the AL-41F-1 under the Udlinitel project have been developed as a fallback.
+In 2025, Rostec unveiled the izdeliye 177 engine, which combines the technologies of both the AL-41F-1 and AL-51F-1; this engine produces 11 tonnes (107.9 kN, 24,250 lbf) dry and 16 tonnes (157 kN, 35,270 lbf) in afterburner.
+It first flew in December 2025.

 In 2023, it was reported that UEC Saturn is developing an alternative non-axisymmetric "flat" nozzle for the Su-57; flight testing began in late 2024.
 Because the flat nozzle was requested well after Sukhoi had finalized the Su-57 design, Saturn designed the nozzle to fit with minimal changes to the airframe.
+This nozzle is an option for the AL-51F-1 as well as the izdeliye 177.